Was Russell Wilson’s Game Thrown Off By Ciara’s Ex?

 You gon’ make me get that heat, I’m pulling up on you”

-Ciara dropped the lawsuit just last week according to US Weekly.
+Ciara dropped the lawsuit just last week according to Us Weekly.
 The case was dismissed without prejudice meaning Ciara cannot refile at a later date.

 Russell Wilson and Ciara married in July of 2016.
 It was announced this past fall that the Wilsons were expecting a child.
 While Russell’s private life was on a high, Wilson was struggling with his career.